 Then: continue along these lines by showing artistic icons behind the name of each section (Experience, Education, Skills, Hobbies, …).
 You are making the viewing experience appealing, suggesting to the reader that you will also be appealing as a colleague..

 There are many templates out there on the web.
 For our students, we recommend using the CV generation function from JobTracker, a tool developed by the Propulsion team to help students monitor their job applications.

-In the example above (using yours truly as the guinea-pig), you see that all topics are addressed in this blog, including those already introduced and that I’ll explain in the next section.
+In the example above (using yours truly), you see that all topics are addressed in this blog, including those already introduced and that I’ll explain in the next section.
 In essence, please refer to it from now on.

 3. Clear summary and objective

 Everyone loves introductions.
 They set the tone for what’s to come.
 The introduction is your one-time chance to capture the attention of the reader (and hiring-decision-maker) for those first 30 seconds when he or she decides whether you are worth their time and further attention.

 Write that first short paragraph with particular care, to tell the future employer who you are, what you know, and what you are looking for is such a time-saver.
 Think of it as your elevator pitch -- in writing.